 Morning Report Evaluation

-A brief summary form is completed regularly by faculty present at Morning Report to provide feedback on performance in this forum.
+A brief summary form may be completed regularly by faculty present at Morning Report to provide feedback on performance in this forum.
 Information gathered is relayed to residents during the semi-annual evaluation.

 Each fall, our categorical residents take the American Board of Internal Medicine (ABIM)-sponsored exam to assess their strengths and weaknesses.
-In January, the in-training exam scores are released and our residents sit individually with our program director or associate program director to review performances and develop personalized learning plans.
+In December, the in-training exam scores are released and our residents sit individually with a program director to review performances and develop personalized learning plans.

 Praise and Concern Cards